Peter Siddle: Emerging Player of the Year (2008–2009)

 After touring India with Australia A, Siddle was named in the national 15-man squad for the four-Test tour of India on 12 September 2008, as back up to established bowlers Brett Lee, Stuart Clark and Mitchell Johnson.
 When Clark injured his elbow prior to the second Test, Siddle was selected in the match squad.
 He made his Test debut at the Punjab Cricket Association Stadium in Mohali on 16 October 2008.
-His first ball was a bouncer which hit Indian batsman Gautam Gambhir in the head and his maiden Test wicket was that of Sachin Tendulkar.
-He picked up figures of 3/114 in the first innings and finished the match with figures of 4/176.
+His first ball was a bouncer which hit Indian batsman Gautam Gambhir in the head, before taking his maiden Test wicket, that of Sachin Tendulkar.
+He picked up figures of 3/114 in the first innings, and finished the match with figures of 4/176.

-Siddle lost his position when Clark recovered, but he got back into the side for the first Test against South Africa at the WACA due to Clark's elbow injury recurring, and during Australia's back-to-back series against South Africa he solidified his place in the team.
+Siddle lost his position in the team when Clark recovered, but regained his position in the team for the first Test against South Africa at the WACA due to Clark's elbow injury recurring.
+Siddle then solidified his place in the team during Australia's back-to-back series against South Africa.
 He broke through with three wickets in front of his home crowd at the Melbourne Cricket Ground during the Boxing Day Test Match against the Proteas on his way to figures of four for 81 in the first innings.
 Siddle backed this performance up in the next Test at the Sydney Cricket Ground, taking five for 59 in South Africa's first innings.
 His efforts were not enough, however, to prevent Australia from succumbing to a historic home series defeat.

 Siddle also gave a fine account of himself on the South African leg of the rubber, in which the Australians triumphed 2–1.
 Going into the 2009 Ashes series, he had notched up 29 Test wickets at an average of 27.65.
-The fact that it had come in six Tests against the South Africans and one in India, with an economy rate of only 2.57 an over, helped make his record look even more impressive.
+The fact that it had come in six Tests against the South Africans and one against India in India, with an economy rate of only 2.57 an over, helped make his record look even more impressive.

-In the first Test of the 2009 Ashes series against England, Siddle took 2/97 on the first day's play.
-Siddle then took 5/21 on the first day of the fourth Test of the 2009 Ashes series which, to that point, were his career best bowling figures in an innings in Test cricket.
+In the first Test of the Ashes series against England, Siddle took 2/97 on the first day's play.
+Siddle then took 5/21 on the first day of the fourth Test, which, to that point, were his career best bowling figures in an innings in Test cricket.
 After the Ashes, Siddle was named the ICC Emerging Player of the Year for 2009.